zakhar-kogan/kb-obsidian/deeplearning prompt engineering.md

 JSON, HTML
 #### Tactic 3: Check whether conditions are satisfied
 Check assumptions required to do the task
+#### Tactic 4: Few-shot prompting
+Give successful examples of completing tasks
+Then ask model to perform the task

 ### Give the model time to think